10 Easy, Last-Minute Holiday Decorating Ideas to Try Today

 Put tiny tabletop surfaces to use by snipping greenery from backyard trees and arranging the stems in a vase.
 Use the space below the cutting tree to arrange gifts as a tiny alternative to a traditional Christmas tree.

-Add instant space for holiday decor by transforming a clear glass cake stand into a festive snow globe.
+Add instant space for holiday decor by transforming a glass cake stand into a festive snow globe.
 Arrange various holiday figures with moss or faux snow to create the look of a winter scene.

 Fun With Fabric